 Unit (type, number): Troop 373

 a) Offices Held in Unit.
 This asked for all your Leadership Positions in the Troop, needed to show - prove you earned Star, Life and Eagle Rank Leadership requirements.
 The leadership dates must fill the required dates for Star, Life and Eagle: Four months of Leadership before Star BOR, Six months of Leadership before Life BOR, Six months or more of Leadership before Eagle Rank Book being turned in to San Gabriel Valley Advancement Chair.
-If you need help talk to the Troop advancement chair or your Troop eagle adviser.
+If you need help talk to the Troop advancement chair or your Troop eagle adviser.4) Your Life Purpose Statement (now part of resume): One paragraph to one page about your future plans, ambition and goals (after high school plans, college and major, also a possible career goals).
+Use correct spelling, capitation and grammar (have someone good at this check it for you).

 If you do not have a current leadership position, ask for one and have that patch on you uniform for all your Eagle meetings.
 Note not all positions, like Assistant Patrol Leader, can count to rank, check this link.